Joey Gallo Player Props: Twins vs. Red Sox

 Joey Gallo At The Plate

-- Gallo has seven doubles, a triple, 11 home runs and 27 walks while batting .181.
+- Gallo is hitting .179 with seven doubles, a triple, 11 home runs and 27 walks.

-- In 43.4% of his 53 games this season, Gallo has picked up at least one hit.
-He's also had five multi-hit games.

-- Gallo has had an RBI in 12 games this season (22.6%), including six multi-RBI outings (11.3%).
+- Gallo has driven in a run in 12 games this season (22.2%), including six games with more than one RBI (11.1%).
 He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.